 What Tradition Dictates

-In the past, whoever hosted the baby shower was in charge of paying for it.
-Well, not whoever.
+In the past, whomever hosted the baby shower was in charge of paying for it.
+Well, not whomever.
 Etiquette practices of yesteryear explicitly forbade the parents, or those close to the parents, from hosting the baby shower.

 How Times Have Changed